smarthomeNG/plugins/fritzbox/README.md

 [fritzbox]
     class_name = FritzBox
     class_path = plugins.fritzbox
-    username = secret
-    password = secret
-#   host = fritz.box
+    host = fritz.box
-#   cycle = 300
+    password = blub
 </pre>

 ### Attributes
-  * `username`/password`: required login information
   * `host`: specifies the hostname or ip address of the FritzBox.
-  * `cycle`: timeperiod between two update cycles.
-Default is 300 seconds.
+  * `password`: the password of the FritzBox web interface.

 ## items.conf

 ### fritzbox
 This attribute defines supported functions of the plugin.
-See the the example for the supported values and options.
+The function is executed, when the item is set to a bool `true` value.
+Functions supported in the plugin:
+ * `call <<from>> <<to>>`: The FritzBox will initiate a call from the number (outgoing line) defined with `from` to a number defined with `to`.

-### Example:
+### fritzbox:<<telcfg>>
+This attributes represents direct access to the FritzBox webinterface.
+Each attribute which starts with `fritzbox:` is taken to create a dictionary, which is sent to the FritzBox.
+Here you can use every command which is available for the telcfg interface (just replace the `telcfg:` with `fritzbox:`).
+A list of known commands is described here: http://www.wehavemorefun.de/fritzbox/Telcfg

+Example item:

 <pre>
+<<<<<<< HEAD
 [example]
     [[fritzbox]]
         [[[ip]]]